lightbend/config/README.md

     foo.bar=10
     foo.baz=12

+Put the dotted-notation fields on a single line:

+    foo.bar=10, foo.baz=12

 The syntax is well-defined (including handling of whitespace and escaping).
 But it handles many reasonable ways you might want to format the file.